flast101/padding-oracle-attack-explained/index.md

 * * *
 ## 3- AES-CBC Ciphering
 ### 3.1- Advanced Encryption Standard (AES)
-Safeguarding information has become an indispensable measure in today’s cybersecurity world.
-Encryption is one such method to protect discreet information being transferred online.
+Safeguarding information has become mandatory in today’s cybersecurity world.
+Encryption is one such method to protect discret information being transferred online.

-The Advanced Encryption Standard (AES), also known by its original name Rijndael (Dutch pronunciation: [ˈrɛindaːl]),[3] is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001.
+The Advanced Encryption Standard (AES), is a specification for the encryption of electronic data established by the U.S. National Institute of Standards and Technology (NIST) in 2001.

 The Encryption technique is employed in two ways, namely symmetric encryption and asymmetric encryption.
 For symmetric encryption, the same secret key is used for both encryption and decryption, while asymmetric encryption has one key for encryption and another one for decryption.